“Don’t you just love New Year’s? You can start all over! Everybody gets a second chance”.

 However great the changes you must make to your diet so that your goal of improved health is reached, go slowly and be immensely patient and kind to yourself as you make these changes.
 Forgive yourself if you make a mistake, and instead of bashing yourself, try to use your energy more positively by making a plan so that the next time your life falls apart, your diet is less likely to fall apart also.
 I try to keep healthy frozen meals in the freezer that can be warmed up and eaten without thawing when times get rough.
 I had a friend who would regularly spend a few hours on the weekend just making homemade pizzas with healthy toppings that she would then freeze for easy use on busy weekday nights.
 A bit of planning can help to prevent unhealthy binges and an over-reliance on take-out menus.
 And even when your store of healthy meals is depleted and you end up at the pizza counter anyway, try to cut yourself a break.
 Dietary changes can be hard, and punishing yourself every time you miss your goal will only make it that much harder to try again.

 The beginning of a new year is a very hopeful time.
 We should take advantage of that natural feeling of optimism and renewal without putting so much pressure on ourselves that it makes us fearful to try again.
 Although we might naturally feel motivated to make healthy changes in January, we should also remember that January 1st is really just an arbitrary date on the calendar.
 We can make a pledge to improve our health at any time of the year.
 As Canadian author Lucy Maude Montgomery said, “Tomorrow is always fresh, with no mistakes in it”.
 We can make a pledge that for every tomorrow, we will put in our best effort.
-That’s all we can really ask of ourselves.About the author: Rebecca Wong has been working in the herbal business since 2000.
+That’s all we can really ask of ourselves.About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.